 Tracking vessels outside the range of AIS coastal networks requires satellite positioning systems.
 In the maritime sector, the long-range identification and tracking (LRIT) of ships is used to provide information about a ship, as well as its position worldwide.
+The LRIT results and, if visible, the identity of the likely polluter.

-The LRIT system, which came into force on 1st July 2009, is mandatory for all passenger and cargo ships above 300 tons engaged in international voyages.
+system, which came into force on 1st July 2009, is mandatory for all passenger and cargo ships above 300 tons engaged in international voyages.